khellon21/P/Thoght.md

 - **PDQ Deploy / PDQ Connect**
   These tools would strengthen my resume by showcasing experience in automation, software deployment, and endpoint management.

+- **SimpleMDM**
+  Gaining experience with Apple device management would be valuable due to the increasing presence of Apple devices in enterprise environments.

+---